OutSystems/docs-support/src/enterprise/licensing/ipp/ipp-error.md

 [Check here](what-is-ipp.md) for more information about OutSystems intellectual property.

-## Resolve the error for a single application

-The [IPP portal](http://www.outsystems.com/ipp/) allows you to transfer the intellectual property of modules.
-Once the intellectual property is transferred to your Activation Code, the IPP error no longer occurs.

-To transfer the intellectual property, follow these steps:

-1. Upload the application in the [IPP portal](http://www.outsystems.com/ipp/) to change the activation code.

-1. When you receive the email, publish the app received in the email in the environment.
+## Checking for further IPP errors in an infrastructure

 <div class="info" markdown="1">

 It may happen that apps previously published in your infrastructure return an IPP error when re-published.
 In this case, it’s advisable to check all the apps in  your infrastructure.
 The next section provides information to help you check your apps.

 </div>

-## Checking for further IPP errors in an infrastructure

 Since it's difficult to find all occurrences of this pattern, we created an OutSystems app.
 You can deploy this app to your environment to locate modules with similar issues.